neicnordic/sensitive-data-archive/sda-pipeline/cmd/mapper/mapper.md

 ## Communication

- - Mapper reads messages from one rabbitmq queue (default `mappings`).
+ - Mapper reads messages from one RabbitMQ queue (default `mappings`).

  - Mapper maps files to datasets in the database using the `MapFilesToDataset` function.